vboyce/Maze/docs/misc.md

 We also want some amount of comprehension control, and it's unclear what that's like for maze generally or with mistake continuing in particular.

+---
+layout: default
+---

+This is some of the motivation behind some of the choices that were made in implementing A-maze.

-The basic idea of A-maze is that given some experimental materials we generate a distractor word for each word in the materials, such that in the Maze task (sequential forced choices between the correct word and the distractor), participants can choose correctly, but with reaction time reflecting something meaningful about processing difficulty.
+The basic idea of A-maze is that given some experimental materials we generate a distractor word for each word in the materials, such that in the Maze task, participants can choose correctly, but with reaction time reflecting something meaningful about processing difficulty of the sentence.

-Unpacking the details of various of the parts above gives us some desiderata, and gets us closer to what we need to do this.
+Unpacking the details of various of the parts above gives us some desiderata.

-# Desiderata
+## Desiderata
 - Experimental materials: We assume these are a set of sentences, which might have substantial structure.
 They might also contain just about any word and may contain low frequency constructions, perhaps even constructions that are not agreed-upon parts of the language.
+They might also more naturalistic sentences with quoted speech, parentheses, and numbers.
 Ideally, we would not place constraints on what can occur in materials, although in many cases, experimental materials could be written or tweaked to use a restricted set of language.

-- Distractor word: While we call them "distractors", the foils really should not be distracting, and should be rather bland.
+- Distractor word: While we call them "distractors", the foils really should not be distracting, and should instead be rather bland.
 That is, they should be easily identifiable as words, and not distract participants with their weirdness, unknownness, or frequent repetition.
 At the same time, at a surface level, they should "match" the real words, so that the only way to pick out the correct word involves some of that processing we're interested in.
 There should not be easy to identify heuristics for distinguishing the distractors.

-- "Can choose correctly": On the other hand, we do want the distractors to be clearly worse than the correct word given the sentence context.
+- "Can choose correctly": On the other hand, we *do* want the distractors to be clearly worse than the correct word given the sentence context.
 Otherwise, participants might get frustrated, and we don't get the data we want.

 - Something meaningful about processing difficulty: Critical items are likely to be in minimal pairs (or n-tuples), and it may be desirable to match distractors between words that represent minimal pairs for the analysis.
 This leads to wanting to be able to specify distractor match locations freely; however, many paradigms will want one of a few simpler types of matching (and so for ease of use, we'd like these common types to be easy to specify).

-# Some of the choices we made
+## Some trade-offs to consider

+- It's unclear what a good algorithm for matching distractors to real words is.
+It should be able to accomodate distractors that need to match multiple words (which may have different lengths and frequencies), should provide reasonable options even if we're starting in a sparse part of length/frenquency space, and should try to give words that are matched.
+This almost certainly could be improved.

+ - To avoid heuristics, we 'decorate' distractor words with the same start and end punctuation and capitalization that the real word has.
 To address the "matching" between distractors and correct words, we try to make them be similar in terms of length (in characters) and frequency (overall).
 We also match on capitalization and punctuation to the correct word, which means the distractors need to be okay in either/any case, which restricts to naturally lowercased words (aka, no proper nouns).

 There are less straightforward choices to be made in handling materials with unusual words, such as copious abbreviations or numerals, and we're still working on what will look reasonable.